YooeyTooey/Garperio-git101/README.md

 # Garperio-git101
 # Hi This is my first commit
-# Konichiw this is my second commit
+# Konichiwa this is my second commit